 The governing question

-Every output of SIOS is held against a single question before it leaves the system: so what?
-If the answer to that question is not a decision, the output is not finished.
+Every output of SIOS is held against one question before it leaves the system: so what?
+If the answer is not a decision the commissioning party can act on, the output is not finished.

 Built for one of the world’s most demanding strategy firms.